MycroftAI/documentation/_drafts/Language-support-in-Mycroft-German.md

   * [Configure Mycroft source code to handle German](#configure-mycroft-source-code-to-handle-German)
   * [Getting involved](#getting-involved)

-Bonjour.
-Parlez-vous français?
+Guten tag.
+Sprechen sie Deutsch?
 Follow these steps to change Mycroft's language to German (BCP 47: `de`).

 If you speak German and wish to enable German language support for Mycroft, this is possible.
 However, this requires some technical knowledge such as: